ms-jpq/coq_nvim/docs/SNIPS.md

 ### Workflow

-1. `:COQsnips edit` -- edits snippet for current file
+1. `:COQsnips edit` -- edits snippet for current filetype

 2. `<eval_snips>` -- live repl to ensure snippet is what you want